-Managing cashflow is a top issue for the UK’s small businesses, according to a survey conducted by TopLine Comms.
+Managing cashflow is a top issue for the UK’s small businesses, according to a survey that we conducted.
 Decision makers at 150 UK small businesses were asked which issues are a priority for them in 2021.
 Managing cashflow topped the list as an area of focus for 44%, followed by recovering lost revenue (39%) and data security (37%).

 Other issues that featured high on the list were brand building (27%), reducing fixed costs (26%), retaining customers or clients (26%) and lead generation (26%).
 Interestingly, complying with new legislation following Brexit was only a priority for 15% of small businesses surveyed.

 Donna Torres, Director of Small Business and Commercial Operations at Xero commented:

 “Strong cash flow management is the cornerstone of business health.
 We know that 65 percent of small businesses fail because their finances aren’t up-to-scratch.
 Still, it can be a real challenge to understand where your business stands and what it needs to do to improve – especially with external variables shifting so quickly.”